-We have audited the accompanying basic financial statements of the Wooster Growth Corporation, Wayne County, Ohio (the Corporation) as of and for the year ended December 31, 2003, as listed in the Table of contents.
-These basic financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these basic financial statements based on our audit.
+We have audited the accompanying financial statements of the business-type activities of Wooster Growth Corporation, Wayne County, Ohio (the "Corporation"), as of and for the year ended December 31, 2005, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.
+These financial statements are the responsibility of the Corporation's management.
+Our responsibility is to express opinions on these financial statements based on our audit.